Institutional members

 Institutions which are recognized by Universities Canada and Colleges and Institutes Canada and have paid the annual fee in accordance with By-Law I are Institutional Members of the Association.
 The Office of the Registrar, or equivalent, of each participating institution shall designate a Regular Member as the Institutional Representative who will vote on behalf of that Institution.
 Institutional Members only may vote.
 The Office of the Registrar, or equivalent, of each participating institution may designate as many Regular Members as it wishes in accordance with By-Law I. Rights and privileges of Regular Members are as follows:

-To become a Regular Member, please go to our online membership page.
+To become an Institutional Member, please go to our online membership page.

 Associates

-Professional representatives in educational agencies or institutions not eligible for Institutional Membership may apply to be an Associate with ARUCC, which must be approved by the Executive Committee.
+Professional representatives in educational agencies or institutions not eligible for Institutional Membership may apply to be an Associate with ARUCC, which must be approved by the ARUCC Board of Directors.
 Such institutions may designate as many Associate representatives as it wishes in accordance with the Bylaws.

-• Same privileges as Regular Members, but may not vote or hold office.
+- Same privileges as Institutional Members, but may not vote or hold office.

 Corporate Associates

 Corporate Associates are those organizations which provide products and/or services that assist or benefit Association members in carrying out their duties and responsibilities and which desire to participate in Association activities.
-The Executive may approve corporations seeking to be a Corporate Associate in the Association and will determine the extent and type of participation.
+The ARUCC Board of Directors may approve corporations seeking to be a Corporate Associate in the Association and will determine the extent and type of participation.
 In return for the corporate associate fee, ARUCC offers the following benefits:

 To become a Corporate Associate, please click here.